ddaudovv/ms-user-management/README.md

 All endpoints are relative to the base URL:  `http://localhost:8080`

 ### Authentication
-All endpoints ,except for creating a new user, require basic authentication.
+All endpoints, except for creating a new user, require basic authentication.
 To access these endpoints, include the `Authorization` header in your requests with username and password.

+- Header Example:
+  - `username: user` `password: user`
+  - `username: admin` `password: admin`

 ### Endpoints